Jannah: Gates/doors

 As in the case of the levels of Jannah, later sources elaborate, giving names and functions but don't agree on all details (see table to right).

 In traditions, each level of the eight principal gates of Paradise is described as generally being divided into a hundred degrees guarded by angels (in some traditions Ridwan).
 The highest level is known as ALA (sometimes called Eden) or Illiyin.
 Entrants will be greeted by angels with salutations of peace or As-Salamu Alaykum.

 Jannah is accessible vertically through its gates (Qu'ran 7:40), by ladders (ma'arij) (Qu'ran 70:3), or sky-ropes (asbab).
 However, only select beings such as angels and prophets can enter.
 Iblis (Satan) and devils are kept at bay by angels who throw stars at them, whenever they try to climb back to heaven (Q.37:6–10).
 Notably and contrary to many Christian ideas on heaven, God (Allah) does not reside in paradise.

 Rivers

+The Jannah is one of the inspirations for Islamic gardens.
+The Persian paradise garden evolved to the chahārbāgh (Persian for "four gardens").
+It appears in palaces and also in monumental tombs, where it reminds of the promised afterlife.
+The depicted plan is of the Taj Mahal mausoleum.

 A few hadith name four rivers in paradise, or coming from paradise, as: Saihan (Syr Darya), Jaihan (Amu Darya), Furat (Euphrates) and Nil (Nile).
 Salsabil is the name of a spring that is the source of the rivers of Rahma (mercy) and Al-Kawthar (abundance).
 Sidrat al-Muntaha is a Lote tree that marks the end of the seventh heaven, the boundary where no angel or human can pass.
 Muhammad is supposed to have taken a pomegranate from jannah, and shared it with Ali, as recorded by Nasir al-Din al-Tusi.
 However, some scholars, like Ghazali, reject that Muhammad took the fruit, argued he had only a vision instead.